 - Are less likely to be involved in the criminal justice system.

-While quality child care has a positive benefit on all children, the impact is particularly strong for children in low-income families.
-Among vulnerable children, high-quality programs provide more benefits and low- quality programs have a greater negative impact.
+While quality child care has a positive benefit on all children, the impact is particularly strong for children in families with low incomes.
+In fact, economists have estimated the long-term rate of return for high-quality early interventions is as much as 16 percent for children in families whose circumstances place them at a disadvantage.
+Among children in families with challenging circumstances, high-quality programs provide more benefits and low- quality programs have a greater negative impact.

-Children in higher quality early learning programs have better cognitive outcomes, including measurably better reading, math skills, language/vocabulary, and applied problem solving.
-These cognitive outcomes are particularly strong for low-income children.
+Children in higher quality early learning programs have better cognitive outcomes, including measurably better reading, math skills, language/vocabulary, and applied problem-solving.
+These cognitive outcomes are particularly strong for children in families earning low incomes.